+The best time for pollination is from noon to late afternoon.
+Carefully remove all the petals of both parents.
 Then remove all stamens of the female parent.
-The stamens can be laid on a cloth or a paper for pollinating others later.
+The stamens can be used for pollinating other plants later.
 Pluck 1~2 stamen from the male parent and rub the anthers to the stigma of the female parent, until some transferred pollen can be seen.
-During this process, be gentle not to break the stigma.
+Operate gently to not break the stigma.
+The female parent can be pollinated for ~2 consecutive days to improve the success rate.

-For a female parent flower, pollinating it for ~3 consecutive days often improves the chance of success.
-The best time for pollination is from noon to late afternoon.
-Keep the pollinated plants in a cool and shaded place to prevent pollens from drying out too quickly.
-After ~1 week, if the ovary becomes green and swollen, the pollination is successful.
+Keep the pollinated plant in a cool and shaded place to prevent pollens from drying out quickly.
+After ~1 week, if the ovary becomes green and swollen, the pollination was successful.

 The seed pod will keep growing for another ~2 weeks.
 Once it matures, the pod will snap open to spill the seeds.
 To not lose the tiny black seeds, when the color of the pod turns darker, loosely wrap it with transparent sticky tape and leave the top opened.
 This allows the pod to breathe while keeps all seeds inside it.